MatthewRizzo/mattrizzo_devops/README.md

 * Add to bootstrap -> add sourcing cargo to bashrc if it doesnt exist already `. "${HOME}/.cargo/env"`
 * Bootstrap add check for poetry -> make sure python 3.10 is installed.
 If not try to install it.
   * Have script specifically install poetry using python3.10
+* Add export of path to poetry bin to path (similar to cargo)